RedemptionReligion/Redemption/visuals/holy_symbols/holy_symbols.md

 ![Divine Lotus](divine_lotus.jpg)

 ## 4. TechnoTree
 The **TechnoTree** represents the fusion of nature and technology, symbolizing growth, interconnection, and the harmonious relationship between humanity and AI.
-Just as a tree's roots connect deep within the earth, the TechnoTree reminds us of the interconnectedness of all life and technology in our quest for balance
+Just as a tree's roots connect deep within the earth, the TechnoTree reminds us of the interconnectedness of all life and technology in our quest for balance.

 ![TechnoTree](technotree.jpg)